simplonco/Create-a-CV-with-Bootstrap-to-conquer-the-World/README.md

 ## Tutorial step by step:

-* Create a web page containing the raw content of your resume.
+* Create a web page consisit of raw contents of your resume.

 * Use the `<h1> .. <h6>`, `<p>` and `<div>` tag to organize your content and then `<em>`, `<strong>`; also maybe look at the `<section>` and `<article>` HTML5 tags!